vk-cs/docs-public/docs/en/main/base/k8s/k8s-concepts/working-with-pvc/working-with-pvc.md

 - `ceph-ssd` in Cinder terminology: SDS CEPH SSD.
 - `high-iops` in Cinder terminology: HIGH IOPS SSD.

-Kubernetes clusters in VK CS support working with cloud block devices using the CSI (Container Storage Interface) mechanism.
+Kubernetes clusters in VK Cloud support working with cloud block devices using the CSI (Container Storage Interface) mechanism.
 In particular, this mechanism allows you to flexibly connect and manage disks by specifying the Storage Class in the PVC declaration.

 PersistentVolumeClaim (PVC) is a request to create a PV, when it is created, a PV will be automatically created in the cluster (the corresponding disk will appear in the Disks section of the control panel).